-This app, available for your iPhone as well as your Apple Watch provides some excellent options to manage your strength training regimen.
+This app, available for your iPhone and your Apple Watch, provides excellent options to manage your strength training regimen.

-You can use pre-programmed workouts or create your own and sending them to the watch only has to be done once unlike other apps such as GymBook where you had to do every time.
+You can use pre-programmed workouts or create your own, and sending them to the watch only has to be done once, unlike other apps such as GymBook, where you have to do it every time.

-Gymaholic also tracks your heart rate during your strength training workouts.
-Gymaholic is helpful if you want to use the app to track your lifts, sets, and reps instead of just calories and heart rate.
+Gymaholic also tracks your heart rate during their strength training workouts.
+Gymaholic is helpful if you use the app to track your lifts, sets, and reps instead of just calories and heart rate.

 The app also makes it super easy to track the muscles you worked on and your rest periods.

-Gymaholic also sells exercise packs that you can buy for creating a portfolio of workouts that suit your preferences.
+Gymaholic also sells exercise packs that you can buy to create a portfolio of workouts that suit your preferences.